The Guide to Responsive Web Design in WordPress

-Let’s look at a few ways in which you can apply the elements of storytelling in web design.
+Let’s look at a few ways to apply the elements of storytelling in web design.

 A story is often divided into sections.
 Typically, there’s a beginning, middle, and end.
 If we broke it down further, we’d find that there’s an introduction, rising action, climax, falling action, and conclusion.

 You can repeat this with your website too.
 Your introduction is your homepage.
 It’s probably the first thing that a visitor will see.
-Your homepage influences the thought process of the visitor in that it lets him/her decision whether or not they should move ahead.
+Your homepage influences the visitor’s thought process in that it lets him/her decide whether or not they should move ahead.

 As you can see, the first few elements have to be extremely engaging to convince the visitor to move forward.
 The visitor must be persuaded to find out what the final act is.
 His/her interest must be held.

 So, when creating those first few elements, try adding information that may be new to the visitor.
-This could be unique points about your brand, organization, and product/service.
+These could be unique points about your brand, organization, and product/service.
 For instance, if you’re selling a drink, talk about how it came into existence.
 What was the driving factor?
-Did it happen by accident or did your “founder” or organization have a specific goal?
+Did it happen by accident, or did your “founder” or organization have a specific goal?